Certificates of deposit (CDs)

 Using a CD ladder

-You can build a "CD ladder" by buying a series of CDs that mature at different, sequential dates in the future – like one month, three months, six months, nine months and 12 months out.
+You can build a "CD ladder" by buying a series of CDs that mature at different, sequential dates in the future — like one month, three months, six months, nine months and 12 months out.
 As one CD matures, you can either use that money if you need it or just buy the next rung on your ladder.
-This strategy can help you earn more interest than a standard savings account, while still supplying you with a stream of cash in case of an emergency.
+This strategy can help you potentially earn more consistent returns while helping reduce investment rate risk and providing access to a portion of your money in case of an emergency.
 Your local financial advisor can give you more details on our CD laddering strategy.

 • Because we're a broker, we offer CDs from multiple banks so you can diversify your CD holdings.